P0u4a/paladin/README.md

 ## Motivation

 An excercise to see how a minimally viable version of something like [LaunchDarkly](https://launchdarkly.com/) could be replicated.
-It all started when a friend told me

-> _LaunchDarkly is literally just a concurrent hashmap to turn a boolean on and off bro._

 ## Usage